-Like so much of the department of The Gard, Uzès became Calvinist as the ideas from the Reformation came south down the Rhone Valley and The Regordane Way.
+Like so much of the department of The Gard, Uzès became Calvinist.
+The ideas from the Reformation came south, either down the Rhone Valley or along the legendary Regordane Way.
 A Huguenot stronghold, it was the fifth largest Protestant town in France at the time of The Religious Wars.

-From the French Revolution until the Industrial Revolution, the town thrived on its textile industry, producing woollen cloth, stockings and silk and employing 2000 of its townsfolk.
-The disease that hit the region’s mulberry trees was the death knell of Uzès prosperity.
-The advent of the railroad, as was the case with Languedoc as a whole, saw the region’s competitivity sadly lacking and the influx of cheaper goods from the North took its toll.
+From the French Revolution until the Industrial Revolution, the town thrived on its textile industry.
+Woollen cloth, stockings and silk were all produced and 2000 of its townsfolk thus employed.
+The disease that hit the region’s mulberry trees was the death knell of Uzès’ prosperity.
+As was the case with Languedoc as a whole, the advent of the railroad found the region’s competitivity sadly lacking.
+The influx of cheaper goods from the North took its toll.
 The building of the railway station outside the town only served to reinforce the problem, and Uzès’ isolation.
-Nevertheless, its lack of economic development means that it has preserved much of its medieval charm in contrast to some other important towns nearby, such as Ales.
+Nevertheless, its lack of economic development means that it has preserved much of its medieval charm in contrast to some other important towns nearby, such as Alès.

 The Region and Villages of Uzège

 Uzège, designated a part of the diocese of Uzès, comprised 193 parishes prior to 1789, corresponding to the north-east third of today’s department of the Gard.

 For ardent walker or inveterate rambler, the villages of Uzege, like Valcezard to the north, offer an abundance of historical interest.
 They make for a fine interlude during a morning or a day’s hiking.
 Hilltop villages with their “castellas” and outdoor washrooms; and all surrounded by fields of vine and lavender.
 Without a doubt, Uzege is one of the finest areas in Provence for all-year-round walking.